- Andreas Albrectsen

 - Niina Vatanen

-The exhibition is the first in a series of exhibitions at Fotografisk Center which annually through a theme will focus on some of the unique characteristics of the photographic medium.
-The exhibition series is intended to contribute to explore and discuss the artistic and cultural role of photography today.
+The exhibition Disappearances is the first in a series of three exhibitions at Fotografisk Center which every year from 2023-2025 will propose a theme, focusing on some of the special characteristics of photography as a medium and showing how contemporary artists engage with the photographic medium – in a material, thematic and cultural context.
+The aim of the exhibition series is to contribute to the examination and discussion of the current artistic and cultural role of photography.

 Image: Andreas Albrectsen, Notes (17.08.01), 2017, inkjet print on post-its, 263 X 380 cm.
 Photographer: Kristian Touborg